-2 ††. Ċ 7.5% Staff identify as Black, Asian and Minority Ethnic.
-9.6% leavers Black, Asian and Minority Ethnic (increase from 8.5% in 21/22).
-2.51% workforce disabled (2.52% in 2021/22) 22.5% of 151 staff left NCC declaring disability in 21/22 2% workforce identified as LGBTQ+ (Increase from 0.13% 21/22) 76.9% female workforce Gender Pay Gap (Median) closed 2% (21/22) to -0.4% (22/23) Women occupy 69% of the upper quartile / highest paid jobs.
+2 †† Ċ 4.9% Staff identify as Black and Minority Ethnic.
+6.1% leavers Black and Minority Ethnic (increase from 4.1% in 21/22).
+2.51% workforce disabled (2.52% in 2021/22) 22.5% of 151 staff left NCC declaring disability in 21/22 2% workforce identified as LGBTQ+ (Increase from 0.13% 21/22) 76.9% female workforce Gender Pay Gap (Median) closed 2% (21/22) to -0.4% (22/23) 69% women occupy highest paid jobs.

-Newport City Council is committed to advancing equity for people across all backgrounds and increasing the representation of minority ethnic people, disabled people and people who identify as LGBTQ+ to address underrepresentation across all levels of the organisation.
+Newport City Council is committed to advancing equity for people across all backgrounds and increasing the representation of minority ethnic people, disabled people and people who identify as LGBTQ+ to address under-representation across all levels of the organisation.
 The Council's three staff networks are supporting the delivery of this change playing a pivotal role in ensuring their voices were heard, listened and influenced policy and procedure changes such as the Wellness at Work policy and employee exit process.